vitessio/website/content/en/docs/19.0/user-guides/configuration-advanced/createlookupvindex.md

 In this guide, we will walk through the process of using the [`LookupVindex create`](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) command, and give some insight into what happens underneath the covers.

-You can see the details of the [`vtctldclient LookupVindex create` command](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) in the reference docs.
+You can see the details of the [`LookupVindex create` command](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) in the reference docs.

 In the context of the `customer` database that is part of the Vitess examples we started earlier, let's add some rows into the `customer.corder` table, and then